 Instructions for installing the bootloader and firmware are provided on the documentation page for each device.
 If you want to use your own device, visit our porting guide for information on how to get started.

 Download and Install Visual Studio and the TinyCLR Extension

 - If you don't already have Visual Studio 2017, download and install the free version from here: Visual Studio Community 2017.

 .NET desktop developmentworkload when installing Visual Studio.

-- Download and install the newest TinyCLR Visual Studio Project System.
+Download and install the newest TinyCLR Visual Studio Project System by going to

 - Connect your device to your PC using a USB cable (make sure your device has the latest firmware installed).

 - Start Visual Studio and create a new

 C# > TinyCLR.
 New to Visual Studio or C#?
 Take a look at the getting started guide from Microsoft.